open-telemetry/oteps/text/0250-Composite_Samplers.md

 This proposal addresses head-based sampling as described by the [Open Telemetry SDK](https://github.com/open-telemetry/opentelemetry-specification/blob/main/specification/trace/sdk.md#sampling).
 It introduces additional _composite samplers_.
 Composite samplers use other samplers (_delegates_ or _children_) to make sampling decisions.
 The composite samplers invoke the delegate samplers, but eventually make the final call.

 The new samplers proposed here are mostly compatible with Consistent Probability Samplers.
-For verbose description of this concept see [probability sampling](https://github.com/open-telemetry/opentelemetry-specification/blob/main/specification/trace/tracestate-probability-sampling.md).
+For detailed description of this concept see [probability sampling](https://github.com/open-telemetry/opentelemetry-specification/blob/main/specification/trace/tracestate-probability-sampling.md).
 However, the technical details in that document are outdated.
 For the current proposal see [OTEP 235](https://github.com/open-telemetry/oteps/blob/main/text/trace/0235-sampling-threshold-in-trace-state.md).
 Also see Draft PR 3910 [Probability Samplers based on W3C Trace Context Level 2](https://github.com/open-telemetry/opentelemetry-specification/pull/3910).

 ## Motivation